tonethar/IGME-430-Fall-2020/weekly/week-12.md

 ```
 - and call it from `init()`

+##II.
+React Class components

-React class components are an older syntax, and they can contain *state* information about a Component
+- React Class components are in an older syntax, and they can contain *state* information about a Component
-React hooks are new, and allow you to add *state* to a FSC
+- (*BTW - React hooks are newer, and allow you to add *state* to a FSC - https://reactjs.org/docs/hooks-intro.html*)